nvim-treesitter/highlight.lua/README.md

 - Requires neovim v0.5
 - Is usable in the current state only to test and experiment
-- Only js filetypes are supported ATM, but you can easily implement your own handlers
+- Only js filetypes are supported ATM
 - The plugin is under heavy development, it might change a lot or break things.
 - Even though its only to experiment while the neovim team is working on a better api, i still wish people to see what can be done with the treesitter API
-- certain grammars are huge, it is hard to implement by hand, but you can get the grammar by building a treesitter repo and looking at `src/node_types.json` and `src/grammar.json`

 ### Screenshot